softlayer/githubio_source/content/reference/services/SoftLayer_Account_Regional_Registry_Detail_Property/editObject.md

 ---
 title: "editObject"
 description: "This method will edit an existing SoftLayer_Account_Regional_Registry_Detail_Property object.
-For more detail, see [[Sof... "
+For more detail, see [Soft... "
 layout: "method"
 tags:
     - "method"